How are super execs thinking through investment governance?

 Particularly, funds identified the need for “prudent valuation practices and investment governance” as private markets continue to present appealing opportunities, as well as considerations in insourcing their investment functions.

-“Regulatory reforms such as the Performance Test and mandatory ESG and climate reporting are viewed as tools that assist funds in integrating investment risk into their investment strategy and driving improved member outcomes through performance,” the notes stated.
+“Regulatory reforms such as the Performance Test and mandatory ESG and climate reporting are viewed as tools that assist funds in integrating investment risk into their investment strategy and driving improved member outcomes through performance,” the notes said.

 Funds have also focused on uplifting controls through the “segregation of duties, enhancing delegations, and ensuring they have the right technical expertise and leadership skills” when it comes to risk management.